aws/aws-lakeformation-best-practices/content/adopting-lake-formation/general-best-practices.md

 ## Lake Formation Service Linked Role vs Customer Managed Roles

 We do not recommend using Lake Formation’s Service Linked Role (SLR) in production environments.
 Although using SLR is provided for convenience, there are few points to consider if you choose it.
-You cannot edit the SLR’s policy if needed; encrypted catalogs are not supported with it in cross account sharing; significantly large number of S3 locations registered with Lake Formation may cause IAM policy limits to be breached, and lastly, EMR on EC2 does not support SLR registered locations for data access.
+You cannot edit the SLR’s policy if needed.
+Encrypted catalogs are not supported with SLR for cross account sharing.
+Significantly large number of S3 locations registered with Lake Formation may cause IAM policy limits to be breached.
+EMR on EC2 does not support SLR registered locations for data access.
+Lastly, SLR's do not adhere to [AWS Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html).
 Hence, we recommend creating a custom IAM role to always register your data locations with Lake Formation.

 ## Using Lake Formation Administrator Role